Samuelile/Samuelile/README.md

 ![Blockchain development]()

 I live within the midwestern region of the United States.
-Since the spring of 2019 I have been facinated by the world of cryptocureency and blockchain technology.
+I have been fascinated by the world of cryptocurrency and blockchain technology.
 I have taken this excitement and applied it to blockchain development.
-I enjoy progamminging in python and solidilty.
+I enjoy programming in python and solidity.

 Within this portfolio I have included a number of projects and contracts I have compiled.